Williamsburg, Virginia: 19th century

-Late 19th century

-In 1881, Collis P. Huntington's Chesapeake and Ohio Railroad (C&O) built its Peninsula Extension through the area, eventually establishing six stations in Williamsburg and the surrounding area.
+In 1881, Collis P. Huntington's Chesapeake and Ohio Railway (C&O) built its Peninsula Extension through the area, eventually establishing six stations in Williamsburg and the surrounding area.
 The Peninsula Extension was good news for the farmers and merchants of the Virginia Peninsula, and they generally welcomed the railroad, which aided passenger travel and shipping.
 Williamsburg allowed tracks to be placed down Duke of Gloucester Street and even directly through the ruins of the capitol building.
 (They were later relocated, and Collis Huntington's real-estate arm, Old Dominion Land Company, donated the site to the forerunner of the Association for the Preservation of Virginia Antiquities.)

 The railroad's main purpose was shipping eastbound West Virginia bituminous coal to Newport News.
 Using the new coal piers, coal was loaded aboard large colliers in the harbor of Hampton Roads for shipment to New England and to export destinations worldwide.

-Due in no small part to President Ewell's efforts, education continued at the College of William and Mary, although teaching was temporarily suspended for financial reasons from 1882 to 1888.
+Due in no small part to President Ewell's efforts, education continued at the College of William & Mary, although teaching was temporarily suspended for financial reasons from 1882 to 1888.
 Ewell's efforts to restore the school and its programs during and after Reconstruction became legendary in Williamsburg and at the college, and were ultimately successful, with funding both from the U.S. Congress and from the Commonwealth of Virginia.
 In 1888, the college secured $10,000 from the General Assembly of the Commonwealth and established a normal school to educate teachers; in 1906, the General Assembly modified the college charter, took ownership of the college buildings and grounds, and assumed primary responsibility for funding it.
 Ewell remained in Williamsburg as President Emeritus of the college until his death in 1894.

 Beginning in the 1890s, C&O land agent Carl M. Bergh, a Norwegian-American who had earlier farmed in the midwestern states, realized that eastern Virginia's gentler climate and depressed post-Civil War land prices would be attractive to his fellow Scandinavians who were farming in other northern parts of the country.
 He began sending out notices and selling land.
 Soon there was a substantial concentration of relocated Americans of Norwegian, Swedish, and Danish descent in the area.
 The location earlier known as Vaiden's Siding on the railroad just west of Williamsburg in James City County was renamed Norge.
 These citizens and their descendants found the local conditions favorable, and many became leading merchants, tradespersons, and farmers in the community.
 These transplanted Americans brought some new blood and enthusiasm to the old colonial capital area.